Firemoon777/dialog-sticker-bot/README.md

 ## Limitations

 - only forwarded messages supported;
-- one message at time handled (e.g. sequence of messages will be handled as separate messages)
+- one message at time handled (e.g. sequence of messages will be handled as separate messages);
-- no error handling
+- no error handling;
+- no configuration for stickerset title;